 Cross-Site Scripting (XSS) AttacksHTML allows for scripting.
-Scripting is dangerous, since it allows all kinds of code to execute on the client, where it has access to the user's private environment.
-Scripts should only be allowed under tightly controlled circumstances.
-If you do not exercise care, it is very easy to create web applications that allow users to enter malicious scripts as regular data.
+Scripting needs some extra care, since it allows all kinds of code to execute on the client, where it has access to the user's private environment.
+If you do not exercise care, it is very easy to create web applications that allow users to enter malicious scripts as regular data, into forms or URLs.
 When such malicious input is later fetched from the database and rendered in a view, it becomes available for execution by the browser.

 Note that such scripts will execute in any browser that renders the data, not just for the browser of the hacker who happened to enter the script.
 When the malicious script is executing in an innocent victim's browser, it gets access to sensitive information, and sends it back to the hacker.
 This is called a Cross-Site Scripting (XSS) attack.